hoverbike1/TOTK-Mods-collection/README.md

 </br>If you want a better anti aliasing, we recommend using SMAA on the "Anti-Aliasing Method" in Graphics settings (at a slightly cost on GPU performance).
 Using a resolution above your monitor can also work as anti-alising, but have high cost on your GPU (see the **Resolution** section).
 </br>:exclamation:Overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file!

-- Graphics - **Disable Internal FXAA ExeFS:** uses the exefs method instead of romfs, which FXAA v2 uses, which should have less issue with incompatibility with other mods.
+- Graphics - **Disable Internal FXAA ExeFS:** uses the exefs method instead of romfs, which FXAA v2 uses.
+This should have less compatibility issues with other mods.

 - Graphics - **LOD Improvement:** Increases the Level of Detail on certain models.
 </br>LOD (Level Of Detail) shows higher quality models when you are close to them, and lower quality models when they are further away.